minghao2016/combiroc/README.md

 The code in this repo is work in progress, and is uploaded here "as-is" with no warranties implied.
 Improvements and new features will be added on a regular basis, please check on this github page for new features and releases.

+A preprint :page\_facing\_up: on CombiROC package is now available on bioRxiv at <https://www.biorxiv.org/content/#>.

 ## Installation

 ```r